yldio/asap-hub/README.md

 - Log in to <https://cloud.squidex.io/app/asap-hub-dev>
 - In `Content/Users`, create a new user (or edit if already created)
-- While creating, or editing the user, on `Functional/Connections`, add a new item to store your UUID (you can generate a random one [here](https://www.uuidgenerator.net/version4)) and save that (the save button is the blue one on top!).
+- While creating, or editing the user, on `Technical/Connections`, add a new item to store your UUID (you can generate a random one [here](https://www.uuidgenerator.net/version4)) and save that (the save button is the blue one on top!).
 You'll need that UUID later, so save it.

 ### Get everything running

-- create a `.env` file and update it with the necessary details (ask someone for this)
+- create a `.env` file and update it with the necessary details (ask one of the engineers for a working config)
 - You can run all apps in the project with a simple `yarn start` on the project's root.
 It will load up everything, but you don't need to run everything.
 Depending on what you're doing, you only need some apps up
 - `yarn watch:babel`: to have babel watching and compiling for you (you'll need this running most of the time)
 - `yarn watch:typecheck`: well... for types checking (you'll need this running most of the time)